 On February 10, 2014, the Company closed a private placement offering of \$335.0 million aggregate principal amount of 9.25% senior subordinated notes due 2020 (the "2020 Notes").
 The 2020 Notes were offered at an original issue price of 100.0% plus accrued interest from February 10, 2014.
 The 2020 Notes mature on February 15, 2020.
 Interest accrues at the rate of 9.25% per annum and is payable semiannually in arrears on February 15 and August 15 in the amount of approximately \$15.5 million, which commenced on August 15, 2014.
 Subsequent to the repurchase of portions of the 2020 Notes (as described below), the semiannual interest payment is approximately \$12.7 million.
 The 2020 Notes are guaranteed by certain of the Company's existing and future domestic subsidiaries and any other subsidiaries that guarantee the existing senior credit facility or any of the Company's other syndicated bank indebtedness or capital markets securities.
 The Company used the net proceeds from the offering to repurchase or otherwise redeem all of the amounts then outstanding under its previous notes and to pay the related accrued interest, premiums, fees and expenses associated therewith.
 During the quarter ended December 31, 2017, the Company repurchased approximately \$20 million of its 2020 Notes at an average price of approximately 93.625% of par.
 The Company recorded a net gain on retirement of debt of approximately \$1.2 million for the quarter ended December 31, 2017.
 During the quarter ended September 30, 2017, the Company repurchased approximately \$20 million of its 2020 Notes at an average price of approximately 96% of par.
-The Company repurchased approximately \$20 million of its 2020 Notes at an average price of approximately 96% of par.
-The Company repurchased approximately \$20 million of its 2020 Notes at an average price of approximately \$20 million of retirement of debt of approximately \$20 million of its 2020 Notes at an average price of approximately \$26 million of retirement of debt of approximately \$20 million, respect
+The Company recorded a net gain on retirement of debt of \$690,000 for the quarter ended September 30, 2017.
+During the quarter ended June 30, 2016, the Company repurchased approximately \$20 million of its 2020 Notes at an average price of approximately \$6% of par.
+The Company repurchased approximately \$20 million for the quarter ended June 30, 2016.
+As of December 31, 2017 and 2016, the Company had approxima